never-let-bro-cook-again/never-let-bro-cook-again/README.md

-- 👋 Hi, I’m John Nico
+- 👋 Hi, I’m John Nico.
+I live in Germany.
-- 👀 I’m interested in creating things that improve me everyday, learning how I can optimize my daily routine, sports, especially basketball, everything that has to do with crafting and painting
+- 👀 I’m interested in creating things that improve me everyday, learning how I can optimize my daily routine, sports, especially basketball, everything that has to do with crafting and painting.
-- 🌱 I’m currently learning python, c++, the musical instrument piano
+- 🌱 I’m currently learning python, c++ and also the musical instrument piano.
 - 📫 How to reach me john@m-stadie.de
 - ⚡ Fun fact: